TimLdev/WarningBot/README.md

 # WarningBot
 A Java Discord bot using JDA with a warning system.

 Give, delete and view warnings with this amazing Discord bot!
-A SQL database is required to store the warnings and information.
+A MySQL database is required to store the warnings and information.

 ## Commands
 **⚠️ Give a user a warning:**